stationops/ecs-stateful-set/README.md

 Key Features:
 - Stable DNS names across replicas
 - Ordered deployments and scale down
-- One EBS volume per replica that is snapshoted and recreate on scale down or task failure
+- One EBS volume per replica that is snapshoted and recreated on scale down or task failure
 - Optional environment variable injection per task (e.g. index-based)
 - An attached **Target Group** accessible via the `targetGroup` property
 - Works by a simple Lambda control loop being executed by an Event Bridge Rule